fxlin/p3-tee/docs/helloworld.md

 > The source code further include some commands for "Pseudo Trusted Application" (PTA) which can be learnt [here](https://optee.readthedocs.io/en/latest/architecture/trusted_applications.html).
 PTA is meant to be invoked by regular TAs, but not to be directly invoked by CAs in the normal world.

-**Accessing shared buffer?** To implement the INJECT command, the TA accesses a shared memory buffer passed from the CA. This is only allowed when the TA is compiled with TA_FLAG_SECURE_DATA_PATH.
+**Accessing shared buffer?** To implement the INJECT command, the TA accesses a shared memory buffer passed from the CA. This is only allowed when the TA is compiled with **TA_FLAG_SECURE_DATA_PATH**.
 Otherwise CA invoking the command will fail with "bad parameter" error (origin = 3, TEE).

 ```c
 //user_ta_header_defines.h